stackblitz/docs/docs/enterprise/okta-sso.md

 ![Configure SAML Integration in Okta](./assets/okta-sso/okta-integration-3.png)

 Proceed to create the SAML integration.
-YOu'll be prompted with the screen below.
+You'll be prompted with the screen below.
 You'll need to use the values from this screen to configure the SAML integration within StackBlitz.

 ![Okta SAML config for StackBlitz](./assets/okta-sso/okta-integration-4.png)